cantcs/HKG_Gen5W_ReverseEngineer/README.md

 Most things described in this page are things I learned in this Discord Group enriched with a few contributions on my own.
 Special thanks to Helloyunho, superdavex, UnjustifiedDev, and so many others who contributed to the group.

-If you are looking for information on D-Audio2 generation check [greenluigi](https://programmingwithstyle.com/posts/howihackedmycar/) the series of posts [How I Hacked My Car](https://programmingwithstyle.com/posts/howihackedmycar/) (source code [here](https://github.com/greenluigi1/HyundaiFirmwareDecrypter)).
-For D-Audio (v1) check [xakcop](https://xakcop.com/post/hyundai-hack/).
-Both were still based on password-protected ZIP file.
-For Gen5 (not Gen5W) check [Radoslav Gerganov](https://github.com/rgerganov/gen5fw).
+Other important blog posts (maybe where everything started?) were [greenluigi's series of posts "How I Hacked My Car"](https://programmingwithstyle.com/posts/howihackedmycar/) for GEN5W (source code [here](https://github.com/greenluigi1/HyundaiFirmwareDecrypter) and [Radoslav Gerganov's posts](https://xakcop.com/post/hyundai-hack/) for GEN5 (source code [here](https://github.com/rgerganov/gen5fw)) - they were based on old versions where updates were still encrypted using ZIP files, but many of the concepts and findings are still valid for current GEN5/GEN5W releases.
+Another important reference is this [russian forum topic](https://4pda.to/forum/index.php?showtopic=951764&st=740) that explains FWDN, lk.rom, service mode, among other advanced topics.

 ## Limitations